DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-4_curves.md

 ![Line](images/5-4/Line.png)

 When we connect two Lines together, we have a **Polyline**.
-Here we have the most straightforward represenation of what a Control Point is.
+Here we have a straightforward represenation of what a Control Point is.
 Editing any of these point locations will change the shape of the Polyline.
 If the Polyline is closed, we have a Polygon.
 If the Polygon's edge lengths are all equal, it is described as regular.

 ![Polyline + Polygon](images/5-4/Polyline.jpg)